20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 Operations on animations, morph targets and LODs are included too

+Code is heavily commented, most of the explanations are there !

 ## Introduction

 Before starting with snippets, we should introduce some convention: